softwaresaved/common-form-questions/core-questions.md

 ### Question:
 From which source do you receive your primary funding related to the proposed work

+#### Reason:2Y
+We need to know if the project which requires support is funded for a targetted call and to support the assertions around helping the communities of particular funding agencies.

 #### Applicability:
 Open Call